ZACKHADD/Data_Codes_Steps/Overview Subjects/Databricks/Data Engineering with Databricks.md

 **Two types of APIs:**
 - Structured APIs (High level)
 - Unstructured APIs (low level)
+### DAG (Directed Acyclic Graph) Scheduler:
+is a fundamental concept that plays a crucial role in the Spark execution model.
+The DAG is “directed” because the operations are executed in a specific order, and “acyclic” because there are no loops or cycles in the execution plan.
+This means that each stage depends on the completion of the previous stage, and each task within a stage can run independently of the other.
+It provids the logical and physical plan of executing the job.

 ### Spark Job:
 A job in Spark refers to a sequence of transformations on data.
 Whenever an action like count(), first(), collect(), and save() is called on RDD (Resilient Distributed Datasets), a job is created.
 A job could be thought of as the total work that your Spark application needs to perform, broken down into a series of steps.